Tihar 2026: Dates & Celebration of Nepal’s Festival of Lights

 As with other Nepali festivals, Tihar also holds vast cultural and religious meanings embedded in the principles of Hinduism.
 It has evolved from various myths and legends that include the supremacy of the good spirit over the evil spirit, the family values, and the culture of honoring animals and trees.
 Here are some of the history and background of Tihar Festival:

-Goddess Laxmi: Goddess of wealth and good fortune
+Goddess Lakshmi: Goddess of wealth and good fortune

-One of the most significant components of this festival is the worship of the goddess of wealth, Laxmi.
-During Tihar, and more significantly during the third day or Laxmi Puja, she enters the houses to bring fortunes.
+One of the most significant components of this festival is the worship of the goddess of wealth, Lakshmi.
+During Tihar, and more significantly during Lakshmi Puja on the second day, she enters the houses to bring fortunes.
 Oil lamps and candles help her light up the homes, symbolizing the victory of light over the dark.

 Yama and his Messengers